 As a consumer, you can do something about the destruction of the rainforest and avoid products made from palm oil.
-In this way, you put pressure on companies to create fair and sustainable conditions along the production chain.
+In this way, you can put pressure on companies to create fair and sustainable conditions along the production chain.
 Because it is clear that palm oil destroys rainforests.
-And the only chance to solve this problem is a more conscious consumption.
+And the only way to solve this problem is to consume more consciously.

 When it comes to food in general, focus more on fresh, seasonal, local and unprocessed products.
 You can easily bake cookies yourself and save money.

-If there are no alternatives for some products, make sure that you buy a reputable certified product (e.g. Alsan, Rapunzel or GEPA).
-If the product does not seem trustworthy enough, then leave it alone.
+If there are no alternatives for some products, always make sure that you buy a reputably certified product (e.g. from Alsan, Rapunzel or GEPA).
+If the product doesn't seem trustworthy enough to you, it's better to leave it alone.